bridgetownrb/bridgetown-mdjs/README.md

 mdjs is a format which allows you to write executable JavaScript from within Markdown files.
 The mdjs-compatible parser will extract any fenced code block marked as `js script` and later include the extraction(s) within a `<script type="module">` tag at the bottom of the page layout.
 This means you can import libraries and web components and define various bits of JS inline with your Markdown content.

+(**Note:** While the mdjs support in Rocket includes stories and HTML component previews, in this initial release for Bridgetown we're only supporting the basic JavaScript code extractions.)

 _Requires Bridgetown 0.21 or higher._

 ## Installation